-The Department of Biological Sciences offers a Bachelor of Science in biology, a dual-degree Bachelor of Science in biology and environmental science (in cooperation with the University of Maryland Eastern Shore), and a Masters of Applied Biology.
+The Department of Biological Sciences resides in the Henson School of Science and Technology and offers a Bachelor of Science in biology, a dual-degree Bachelor of Science in biology and environmental science (in cooperation with the University of Maryland Eastern Shore), and a Masters of Applied Biology.

 The department’s mission is to provide first-rate educational opportunities for biology and health-discipline majors in preparation for advanced degree work or postgraduate employment.
 Our degree programs provide students with the knowledge and abilities to apply the scientific process and to think critically about contemporary issues in the biological sciences.